-"The land of giants" is a mountain range and a national park covering an area of roughly 3,500 square kilometres.
+"The land of giants" is a mountain range and a national park covering an area of roughly 1,350 square miles.
 You can ski for days, from hut to hut, or take a day trip from one of the traditional hotels, inns or lodges.
 For real cross-country ski enthusiasts, Jotunheimen is even a great place in spring and summer.

 The small towns of Vågå and Beitostølen are good starting points for your cross-country skiing adventure.
-If you want to reach high peaks, start out from Hindsæter and go for the peak of Nautgardstind (2,258 metres above sea level), or start from Valdresflya and aim for the peak of Rasletind (2,105 metres above sea level).
+If you want to reach high peaks, start out from Hindsæter and go for the peak of Nautgardstind (7,408 feet above sea level), or start from Valdresflya and aim for the peak of Rasletind (6,906 feet above sea level).

 The Troll Trail

 This is a continuous marked ski trail, which passes through miles of untouched nature from Høvringen and Rondane in the north, via Ringebufjellet, to Lillehammer in the south.
 It offers a large degree of variation, sometimes it goes through high mountain areas.
-The trail is about 170 kilometres long and is normally marked from 1 February until after Easter.
+The trail is about 105 miles long and is normally marked from 1 February until after Easter.

 The Peer Gynt Trail

 A well-marked and well-prepared trail which passes through the mountains on the west side of the Gudbrandsdalen Valley.
 Destinations along the way include Espedalen, Fefor, Gålå, Lauvåsen and Skei - all well known ski resorts with long traditions in winter tourism.